BlueEagle421/BlueConsole/README.md

 ## Feedback

 Please let me know what you think about the console and its presentation.
 I hope that my explanations are somewhat C# newcomer-friendly.
 It's my first game tool, and every piece of feedback is valuable to me.
-Thanks!
 Every issue with the package can be reported here:
 [Issues](https://github.com/BlueEagle421/BlueConsole/issues)